 “And the number of the army of the horsemen were two hundred thousand thousand: and I heard the number of them” (Revelation 9:16).
 As in Revelation 7:4, it is stated here also: “I heard the number of them.”
 This is a literal number just as the 144,000 is a literal number in Revelation 7:4.
 It appears from what is stated here that Satan took 200,000,000 angels with him when he was driven from heaven.

-Just as there were four angels pictured in Revelation 7:1 holding the four winds of earth, there are four angels here “bound in the great river Euphrates” (Revelation 9:14).
-When they are loosed “the third part of men” were killed (Revelation 9:15).
+Just as there were four angels pictured in Revelation 7:1 holding “the four winds of the earth,” there are four angels here “bound in the great river Euphrates” (Revelation 9:14).
+When they are loosed “the third part of men” are killed (Revelation 9:15).
 The war pictured here is also shown in Daniel 11:40.
-Daniel 11:40 will give us greater clarification at that time to the timing of this war prior to the return of Yahushua and who will be involved.
+Daniel 11:40 will give us greater clarification to the timing of this war prior to the return of Yahushua and who will be involved.

 We are told: “And the rest of the men which were not killed by these plagues [Revelation 9:17-19] yet repented not of the works of their hands, that they should not worship devils, and idols of gold, and silver, and brass, and stone, and of wood, which neither can see, nor hear, nor walk: Neither repented they of the murders, nor of their sorceries, nor of their fornication, nor of their thefts” (Revelation 9:20-21).
-Mankind has become so hardened and calloused in their hearts, and nothing that God can do for them or permit to come upon them can change them.
+Mankind has become so hardened and calloused in their hearts, that it seems like nothing which Elohim can do for them or permit to come upon them can change them.
 They “repented not” sums up their condition.
 We will obtain a clearer picture of what is taking place here in the sixth trumpet when we get to Daniel 11:36-45 and specifically verse 40.
-What you have been reading almost sounds like science fiction, and Satan has been working to desensitize mankind so when these things begin to happen, many will not be able to process correctly what is taking place because they have allowed their minds to be filled with the lies and deceptions and fantasies and fiction manufactured by the father of lies, Satan.
+What you have been reading almost sounds like science fiction.
+Satan has been working to desensitize mankind so when these things begin to happen, many will not be able to correctly process what is taking place because they have allowed their minds to be filled with the lies and deceptions and fantasies and fiction manufactured by the father of lies, Satan.

 The conclusion of the sixth trumpet is seen in Revelation 11:7-13.
 Revelation 11:14-15 tells us, “The second woe is past; and, behold, the third woe cometh quickly.
 And the seventh trumpet sounded.”
 The concluding events of the sixth trumpet will be discussed when we get to Revelation 11.

-The Bible doesn’t paint a very pretty picture of what is about to take place here does it?
+The Bible does not paint a very pretty picture of what is about to take place, does it?
 It deals out the cold, hard facts for us to consider.
-God has allowed things to go on as they have for the last six thousand years.
+Elohim has allowed things to go on as they have for the last six thousand years.
 At various times, He has stepped in when it became necessary.
-But for the most part, we have had very little time for God even though we are daily the recipients of His love and grace whether we acknowledge them or not.
+But for the most part, we have had very little time for Elohim even though we are daily the recipients of His love and grace whether we acknowledge them or not.
 “He makes His sun to rise on the evil and on the good, and sends rain on the just and on the unjust” (Matthew 5:45).
-He has watched over earth as if it were the only inhabited planet in the Universe.
+He has watched over this earth as if it were the only inhabited planet in the Universe.
 He has prevented us from being destroyed by Satan, whose only delight is in the corruption, degradation, and destruction of mankind.

-We are just getting started in understanding the closing scenes of this earth’s history before that grand and glorious day when Jesus will return.
+We are just getting started in understanding the closing scenes of this earth’s history before that grand and glorious day when Yahushua will return.
 It seems that it is always the darkest before the coming of the day.
-But the fact that God has condescended to show us what will take place should encourage us that if what we have just read takes place, then the ending will be just as God has pictured it also.
+“For, behold, the darkness shall cover the earth, and gross darkness the people: but Yahuwah shall arise upon thee, and His glory shall be seen upon thee” (Isaiah 60:2).
+The fact that Elohim has condescended to show us what will take place should encourage us that if what we have been reading takes place, then the ending will be just as Elohim has pictured it also.

-In the first four trumpets, God removed His protection from the earth, and we are affected by a meteorite shower, followed by two asteroid impacts and one-third of the atmosphere becoming clouded by debris that blocks the sun and moon and stars over a third part of the earth for a period of time.
+In the first four trumpets, Elohim removed His protection from the earth, and we are affected by a meteorite shower, followed by two asteroid impacts, followed by one-third of the atmosphere becoming clouded by debris that blocks the sun and moon and stars over a third part of the earth for a period of time.
 The earth, as well as man, is affected by these first four trumpets.

-In the seventh trumpet we will see another restraint God has in place.
-This restraint has been upon Himself and is seen in the seven last plagues pictured in Revelation 16.
-The purpose underlying all that occurs during the final days of the earth prior to the return of Jesus is to bring us to our senses so that we turn to God for salvation.
-No earthly parent enjoys inflicting punishment on their children or to see them suffer, but therer comes a time when you have exhausted all other means and as a parent you are left with no other alternative.
-When we get down to the seven last plagues, God will be in earnest with us to turn to Him and will have exhausted every other avenue to get us to accept His plan of salvation for us before He does “His work, His strange work: and bring to pss His act, His strange act” (Isaiah 28:21).
-God punishing His creatures is not an act that does lightly.
-The first six plagues will be God's last means of getting our attention before it is too late.
-Yes, God gets angry, but He does let His anger conrol His emotions.
+In the seventh trumpet we will see another restraint Elohim has in place.
+This restraint has been upon Himself and is seen in the seven plagues pictured in Revelation 16.
+The purpose underlying all that occurs during the final days of the earth prior to the return of Yahushua is to bring us to our senses so that we turn to Elohim for salvation.
+No earthly parent enjoys inflicting punishment on their children or to see them suffer, but there comes a time when you have exhausted all other means and as a parent you are left with no other alternative.
+When we get down to the seven plagues, Elohim will be in earnest with mankind to turn to Him and will have exhausted every other avenue to get us to accept His plan of salvation for us, before He does “His work, His strange work: and bring to pass His act, His strange act” (Isaiah 28:21).
+Elohim punishing His creatures is not an act that He does lightly.
+The first six plagues will be Elohim’s last means of getting our attention before it is too late.
+Yes, Elohim gets angry, but He does not let His anger control His emotions.
 “Be ye angry, and sin not” (Ephesians 4:26).

 The thief that was hanging on the cross made his decision just prior to the end of his life.
 The prodigal son came to himself when he had hit rock bottom.
 Many will be like that brand plucked out of the fire just prior to being consumed (Zechariah 3:1-2).
-Our God is a loving and merciful Being (Exodus 34:6) and takes no delight in loosing even one soul for eternity, even if that soul waits until the very last second to make his decision for eternity which we will see when we look at the seven last plagues pictured in Revelation 16.
-There will be no elder brother as pictured in the parable of the prodigal son in heaven to criticize our heavenly Father who resented his brother being brought into the fold of his father’s love after living a life of sin.
+Our Elohim is a loving and merciful Being (Exodus 34:6) and takes no delight in loosing even one soul for eternity, even if that soul waits until the very last second to make his decision for eternity, which we will see when we look at the seven plagues pictured in Revelation chapter 16!
+There will be no elder brother as pictured in the parable of the prodigal son in heaven to criticize our heavenly Father as was pictured for us in the parable of the prodigal son who resented his brother being brought back into the fold of his father’s love after living a life of sin.
 Everyone that is in heaven will be filled with joy for every soul that makes it there, no matter when in life that decision is made.

-In all of these events pictured for us in the books of Daniel and Revelation, God still exercises restraint; God could destroy us in a moment.
+In all of these events pictured for us in the books of Daniel and Revelation, Elohim still exercises restraint; Elohim could destroy us in a moment.
 He could take back the breath of life He gave to mankind in the beginning, and we would cease to exist.
-There is a purpose behind all God does, and it is always for the benefit of His creatures and the eternal security of the Universe.
-“Turn us again.
-O God, and cause Thy face to shine; and we shall be saved” (Psalm 80:3, 7, 19).
+There is a purpose behind all Elohim does, and it is always for the benefit of His creatures and the eternal security of the Universe.
+“Turn us again, O Elohim, and cause Thy face to shine; and we shall be saved” (Psalm 80:3, 7, 19).
 Go, Tell the World of Their Danger!

-3. How long will Satan torment those who have not the seal of God in their foreheads?
+- 3. How long will Satan torment those who have not the seal of Elohim in their foreheads?

-4. How many of earth’s inhabitants will be killed in the conflicty with Satan and his fallen angels?
+- 4. How many of the earth’s inhabitants will be killed in the conflict with Satan and his fallen angels?